The Habitual Howling Hierarchy

 “It’s pointless to give advice to young ‘un’s,” old people often say about the young.
 “They don’t listen.”
 True, but we didn’t listen either.
 We heard them, but everything they said went in one ear and out the other.
 Before it went out the other, however, it did hit a way station.
 We were teenagers, we had our first job, and we were cashing our own paychecks, so of course we weren’t listening.

-I’m not going to say, “I never got nothing,” but everything I got, before those paychecks, came with a whole lot of begging, pleading and badgering.
+I’m not going to say, “I never got nothing,” (triple negative) but everything I got, before those paychecks, came with a whole lot of begging, pleading and badgering.
 I’m not still complaining about that but illustrating that everything “I got” came with the most evil word in the teenage lexicon: Permission.

 Those first, sweat-drenched paychecks taught me about something I only heard about when I was a teen, purchasing power.
 Purchasing something without permission was the greatest high I received to that point in my life, a high no drug or alcohol could duplicate.
 To me, it was better than a girl’s smile.
 And the “Theys” in my life tried to coach me into being more responsible with my money.
 It didn’t happen right away, as the dizzying feelings of euphoria lasted long after I went broke displaying that power.
 It took a number of paychecks and repetitive feelings of embarrassment, humiliation, and feelings of utter powerlessness before I tried to find that way station again and the advice therein to try to put it back in the other ear.
 If that young ‘un you’re trying to advise is anything like I was, give them that advice and realize that “they won’t listen,” until they make their own mistakes so often that they try to remember what we said.